“There never was a voice with quite the lilt to it that Judy Garland’s has.” – Uncredited photo caption 1950

 Learn more about Judy’s Decca Records at The Judy Garland Online Discography’s Decca Records pages here.

 Photos: Judy at the Westwood preview; “You Made Me Love You” sheet music.

 August 13, 1938: Judy makes the cover of the Swedish “Hela Världen” magazine.

 August 13, 1938: This movie tie-in for used cards and Love Finds Andy Hardy which makes sense because the plotline of the film revolves around Andy Hardy’s quest to get his used car (and fend off the girls, of course!).

 August 13, 1938: Here’s a notice about the casting of Gale Sondergaard as the Wicked Witch of the West in The Wizard of Oz.
 The idea of Sondergaard as a glamorous witch went as far as the costume test phase before it was decided that the Witch should be the traditional crone.

-August 13, 1939: Judy and Mickey Rooney were just in Hartford, Connecticut (August 11), for a one day only appearance and, according to this obviously posed and fabricated article, found time to edit the Sunday Parade newspaper magazine insert!
-In reality, the duo gave four performances between showings of the film (Lady of the Tropics starring Hedy Lamarr and Robert Taylor) and left for Bridgeport, Connecticut at 10 p.m.
+August 13, 1939: Judy and Mickey Rooney were recently in Hartford, Connecticut (August 11), for a one-day-only appearance and, according to this obviously fabricated article and posed photo, found time to edit the Sunday Parade newspaper magazine insert for “The Hartford Courant”!
+In reality, the duo gave four performances between showings of the film (Lady of the Tropics starring Hedy Lamarr and Robert Taylor) in Hartford and left for Bridgeport at 10 p.m.

 August 13, 1939: Miscellaneous Wizard of Oz ads, blurbs, fashion, and a coloring contest.